geesun/build-scripts/README.md

 --------------------------------------------------------------------------------

 ```
+#Set platform and flavour and filesystem
+#For single flavour platforms like Juno, flavour is set to platform.
-./build-scripts/build-all.sh -p public -t juno all
+./build-scripts/build-all.sh -p $platform -f $filesystem -t $flavour all

+#For single flavour platform builds "-t" can be omitted.
+#For example for juno, packaging for OE:
+#./build-scripts/build-all.sh -p juno -f oe all
 ```
- - Cleans the source directories, then builds the juno flavour of the public platforms.
+ - Cleans the source directories, then builds the a particular flavour of the given platforms.
 Then packages up the output.

 --------------------------------------------------------------------------------

 ```
-./build-scripts/build-all.sh -p public clean
+./build-scripts/build-all.sh -p all -t all -f all clean
 ```

- - Cleans the source directories for all components used by public platform.
+ - Cleans the source directories for all components for all components.

 --------------------------------------------------------------------------------

 ```
+#Set 'platform' to an avaliable platform
-./build-scripts/build-all.sh -p public all
+./build-scripts/build-all.sh -p $platform all
 ```
- - Cleans the source directories, then for each flavour of the public platforms, it will build source directories, and then package up the output.
+ - Cleans the source directories, then for each flavour of the given platform, it will build source directories, and then package up the output.

 --------------------------------------------------------------------------------